The Front Entry

 Beach Front Lookout

-Over the years, forces of nature have caused wear and tear on beach front properties which has resulted in Landscape Architectures to consider the proximity to water in their design.
+Over the years, forces of nature have caused wear and tear on beach front properties which has resulted in Landscape Architects to consider the proximity to water in their design.

-Our client wanted to restore and reinforce (post hurricane) this magnificent home with a first class view, which inspired us to create a ship on the water feel.
+Our client wanted to restore and reinforce (post hurricane) this magnificent home with a first class view.
 Mimicking the bow of a ship, the pool and patio terraces were programmed up close as an extension of the existing house plinth.

 Creation of a 25 meter lap pool on a 2+ acre hilltop where flat terrain was essentially nonexistent was the challenge proposed by our clients.
 With a project site elevation drop of 86 feet and the existing residence perched on the only level ground, a dramatic site sensitive solution evolved, providing the opportunity to restore and reinvent the entire landscape.